-- Meet with parents in Year 5 and 6 prior to school placement as necessary - Attend Year 5/6 Annual Reviews and arrange extra parental visits in Year 6 as required - SENCo is available for discussion at Year 6 Open Evening and Open Mornings - A timetable of the use of Pupil Centred Plans/Pupil Profiles has been drawn up parents' views will be included in their child's profile - Regular contact via email - Regular telephone contact - Notes in child's planner - · Parents are invited to attend each 'Annual Review' of Statements - The school SEN policy is published on the website - SEN Information Report published on the website - SENCo is available for discussion at Parents' Evenings - Parent Evening questionnaires are available seeking the views of parents of all students - Parents' Evenings to discuss progress - Monitoring Reports - Data capture reports - Under the new 'Code of Practice' parents of any child on our SEN register will be invited to school for aa termly meeting to discuss their child's progress and plans for the next term.
+- Meet with parents in Year 5 and 6 prior to school placement as necessary - Attend Year 5/6 Annual Reviews and arrange extra parental visits in Year 6 as required - SENCo is available for discussion at Year 6 Open Evening and Open Mornings - A timetable of the use of Pupil Centred Plans/Pupil Profiles has been drawn up parents' views will be included in their child's profile - Regular contact via email - Regular telephone contact - Parents are invited to attend each 'Annual Review' of EHCPs - SEN Information Report published on the website - SENCo is available for discussion at Parents' Evenings - Parent Evening questionnaires are available seeking the views of parents of all students - Parents' Evenings to discuss progress - Monitoring Reports - Data capture reports - Under the new 'Code of Practice' parents of any child on our SEN register will be invited to school for a termly meeting to discuss their child's progress and plans for the next term.
 Parents views in these meetings will be very valuable to the school to aid planning for the child - Parents views are sought before external agency involvement.
 Parents are also encouraged to be involved in external agency meetings/plans, etc.